-- a.
-The tower controller sees the aircraft involved and issues instructions, as necessary, to ensure that the aircraft avoid each other. - b.
+a.
+The tower controller sees the aircraft involved and issues instructions, as necessary, to ensure that the aircraft avoid each other.

+b.
 A pilot sees the other aircraft involved and upon instructions from the controller provides his own separation by maneuvering his aircraft as necessary to avoid it.
 This may involve following another aircraft or keeping it in sight until it is no longer a factor.

 (See and Avoid.)
-(Refer to FAR Part 91.)